 When you have muscle weakness, muscle aches, and/or dark urine and your healthcare provider suspects muscle damage; when there has been severe traumatic injury to skeletal muscle

 Myoglobin is filtered from the blood by the kidneys and is released into the urine.
-Sometimes, a urine test is ordered to evaluate myoglobin levels in people who have had extensive damage to their skeletal muscles (rhabdomyolysis).
+Sometimes, a urine test is used to evaluate myoglobin levels in people who have had extensive damage to their skeletal muscles (rhabdomyolysis).
 Urine myoglobin levels reflect the degree of muscle injury and, since myoglobin is toxic to the kidneys, reflect the risk of kidney damage.

 The level of myoglobin in the blood starts to rise within 2-3 hours of a heart attack or other muscle injury, reaches its highest levels within 8-12 hours, and generally falls back to normal within one day.
 An increase in myoglobin is detectable sooner than troponin, but it is not as specific for heart damage and it will not stay elevated as long as troponin.

+If myoglobin does not increase within 12 hours following the onset of chest pain, a heart attack is very unlikely.
 Although a negative myoglobin result effectively rules out a heart attack, a positive result must be confirmed by testing for troponin.

 Increased myoglobin levels can occur after muscle injections or strenuous exercise.
 Because the kidneys remove myoglobin from the blood, the myoglobin level may be high in people whose kidneys are failing.
 Heavy alcohol consumption and certain drugs can also cause muscle injury and increase myoglobin in the blood.

 A urine dipstick test for hemoglobin can also be positive in the presence of myoglobin.
 If the urine dipstick test is positive and myoglobin is suspected to be the cause, it should be followed up with more specific testing for myoglobin.